dtube/old-about/README.md

-# DTube About Page
+# D.Tube About Page

-A landingpage presenting and explaining DTube
+The landingpage presenting and explaining D.Tube

 # https://about.d.tube/

-**(This is not the DTube repository!
-The main DTube repository will be public soon.
+**(This is not the D.Tube repository!
+The main D.Tube repository will be public soon.
 Stay tuned!)**

 # Content
 - Introduction
+- DTube Blog
 - FAQ
-- DTube Blog
+- Contributing
 - Links
 - STEEM ticker
+- Contributors